dharmafly/noodle/README.md

 ### Code highlighting themes

-The theme used by Dharmafly Docs is implemented by `hijs.js`.
+The theme used by Satya is implemented by `hijs.js`.
 The colouring is controlled within the main CSS file, `/_includes/global.css`.

 ### Allowing users to edit and run code inline